0xless/less_on_sec/content/posts/BLE_CTF_Walkthrough.md

 }
 ```

-NOTE: properties for each characteristic of interest are listed in the challenge description, so I won't be using the `get_properties` function explicitly.
+NOTE: properties for each characteristic of interest are listed in the challenge description, so the `get_properties` function won't be used explicitly.

 -----------------